iOSDevDirectory/Website/privacy.md

 # Privacy

-Data is only listed on this site if it is included in [this data file](https://github.com/daveverwer/iOSDevDirectory/blob/master/content.json).
+Data is only listed on this site if it is included in the data files in [this repository](https://github.com/daveverwer/iOSDevDirectory/).
 If you are the owner of any of the sites listed here and would like your site to be removed from the directory, please [open an issue](https://github.com/daveverwer/iOSDevDirectory/issues/new).

 # Cookies